zmedico/filebus/README.md

 # filebus

-Filebus implements multicast communication channels based on regular files.
-It acts as a user space named pipe implementation, which is accessed via the pipebus program's stdio stream.
+A userspace multicast named pipe implementation, backed by a regular file, and accessed via a filebus stdio stream.

 ## Motivation